 Resolve to grow as a parent this coming year

 There are a lot of great resolutions you could make this year and a lot of areas in your life you could focus on.
-But focusing on growing as a parent is such a timely choice.
+But focusing on growing as a parent and finding the joy of being a mom is such a timely choice.
 Because your children are growing and changing everyday.
 And you can’t get back the time you have with them right now.

 So make the most of the time you have with them, and resolve to grow as a parent and family who loves and serves God in the new year with these New Year’s resolutions for Christian parents.